M-MSilva/Analyzing-User-Satisfaction-in-Applications---end_to_end_project/README.md

 ## Credits

-Web scraping was done from https://www.nbastuffer.com/player-stats/.
-The code written in Google Colaboratory was based on the steps of the book Aurelien Geron - hands on machine learning-2019.
-In addition, this code was developed based on everything I learned from: Jesse E.Agbe, Siddhardhan, Lucas Grassano Lattari, Shashank Kalanithi, Walisson Silva, Israel Dryer, Fernando Nakamuta,  Alex Freberg.
+The dataset we pulled from [kaggle](https://www.kaggle.com/datasets/lava18/google-play-store-apps ), but it was initially collected by user LAVANYA with its proper [licence](https://creativecommons.org/licenses/by/3.0/), in this dataset the changes made were, creating entities, cleaning and data transformation, creation of bigrams and the tokenization of words.
+The code written in Google Collaboratory was based on the steps of the book Aurelien Geron - hands on machine learning-2019.
+Also, this code was developed based on everything I learned from: Jesse E.Agbe, Siddhardhan, Lucas Grassano Lattari, Shashank Kalanithi, Walisson Silva, Israel Dryer, Fernando Nakamuta, Alex Freberg.

-## License
+## My License

 This project is licensed under the MIT License - see the file [LICENSE](LICENSE) for more details.